kauredo/real_estate_scraper/railway-deploy.md

 ### Configuration File

-The `api/railway.toml` file configures:
+The `railway.toml` file in the repository root configures:

-- Dockerfile-based builds
+- Dockerfile-based builds (using `api/Dockerfile`)
-- Watch paths for monorepo optimization
 - Health check endpoint at `/api/health`
-- Automatic restart policy
+- Automatic restart policy on failure

 ### How It Works

-- Push to `main` → Railway detects changes in `api/` → Builds & deploys automatically
+- Push to `main` → Railway reads `railway.toml` → Builds using `api/Dockerfile` → Deploys automatically
-- Changes outside `api/` directory are ignored
 - No manual `railway up` needed
+- No Root Directory configuration needed in dashboard

 ## Manual Deployment (Legacy)